How to Plant, Grow, and Care For Globe Amaranth

 Contents

 Globe amaranth, also called gomphrena, is a heat-loving plant native to the southern United States, Mexico, Guatemala, and Panama, depending on which of the two clover look-alike species we’re talking about.
-Gomphrena globosa and Gomphrena haageana flowers both have a cute, globe-shaped flower (botanically speaking, colored “bracts”) atop long, mostly bare stems, but you’ll find that G. haageana has narrower, fuzzy leaves compared to its sister G. globosa.
-However, both species make excellent fresh cut and dried flowers!
+Gomphrena globosa and Gomphrena haageana both have a cute, globe-shaped flower (botanically speaking, colored “bracts”) atop long, mostly bare stems, but you’ll find that G. haageana has narrower, fuzzy leaves compared to its sister G. globosa.
+However, both species make excellent fresh-cut and dried flowers!

 This lovely flowering plant has very few pest and disease issues and comes in all sorts of colors like white, pink, carmine, purple, orange, and red.
-They’re slow to start in the Spring, but when the Summer heat begins to kick in these plants will be off to the races!
-Cut the little, papery globes to put in a vase on your dining room table or dry them to use in Fall and Winter wreaths.
+They’re slow to start in the spring, but when the summer heat begins to kick in, these plants will be off to the races!
+Cut the little, papery globes to put in a vase on your dining room table or dry them to use in fall and winter wreaths.
 Once they get going in the garden or in your patio pot, you won’t be disappointed!

 Globe Amaranth Plant Overview